A package providing template applications for data services, and a python SDK to the Octue API.

 The python SDK for running Octue data services, digital twins, and applications - get faster data groundwork so you have more time for the science!

 Installation and usage

 The command line interface (CLI) can then be accessed via:

+We use Poetry as our package manager.
 For development, run the following from the repository root, which will editably install the package:

 These environment variables need to be set to run the tests:

 Take a look at our contributing page.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.